 1. What are the benefits?

-Adventure, jazz, props from the public, a nifty uniform, and the sense of pride
+Adventure, Jazz, the occasional props from the public, and the sense of satisfaction that you gave back.

-Rank of 2Lt while in school and promotion to Captain upon graduation.
+Rank of 2Lt while in school and promotion to Cpt upon graduation.
 Almost all military physicians make Major before their commitment is up.

 2. What are the requirements?

 Pass Physical Fitness standards